 Communications Specialist

-This team uses its expertise to support others working in child and youth mental health and addictions to evaluate their work and make sure they are being the best they can be.
+This team uses its expertise to support others working in child and youth mental health and addictions care to evaluate their work and make sure they are being the best they can be.
 They also do the same for our own team, helping to hold us accountable to our goals.

 Blake Davey

-Manager, Planning and Performance
+Manager, Quality and Performance

 Christine Polihronis